gpeddle/jobapp-ui/docs/step-01/index.md

     ```

-8. Replace all references Angular blue with snagajob-purple
+8. In `style.css`, replace references to Angular blue with snagajob-purple

     e.g.